 - Close out of System Preferences and test the Hot Corner by sliding your cursor into that screens corner

 This feature can also double as a means of immediately locking down the Mac, because the password feature used to enable the OS X lock screen protection functions the same regardless of how the screen is actually locked, whether it’s through a hot corner or a keyboard shortcut.
-In both cases, if you have a password enabled for the lock or screensaver screen you will need to enter the login credentials again to regain access to the Mac OS X desktop.
+In both cases, so long as you have a password enabled for the lock or screensaver screen, you will need to enter the login credentials again to regain access to the Mac OS X desktop.